pivotal-cf/pcf-release-notes/p1-v1.2/dev_console_ki.md

 * On the Org Dashboard, adding a new space does not update the members tab, invite flow, or site navigation.
 Refresh the page to see and interact with the new space.
 * On the Org Dashboard, user provided services are not shown in the services count.
 * On the Org Dashboard, the quota graph is not dynamically updated and does not account for multiple instances.
 * The App Dashboard is not dynamically-updated, so current status is not reflected without a page refresh.
 * On the My Account page, leaving your last org will result in a 500 error.
-* Developer Console in Pivotal CF v1.2 does not honor the value of `ssl.skip_cert_verify` set in Ops Manager, which means SSL certs are not verified in Developer Console by default.
-This will be fixed in Pivotal CF v1.3.
+* Developer Console in Pivotal Cloud Foundry v1.2 does not honor the value of `ssl.skip_cert_verify` set in Ops Manager, which means SSL certs are not verified in Developer Console by default.
+This will be fixed in PCF v1.3.

 ##Workaround